vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 - **H-bridges:** It is often used in H-bridge circuits to ensure that the MOSFETs are off when the bridge is not actively switching.

 ### **Conclusion**
-A **10kΩ gate-to-source/emitter resistor** is essential for ensuring **stable operation, preventing false triggering, and improving switching response**.
+- A **10kΩ gate-to-source/emitter resistor** is essential for ensuring **stable operation, preventing false triggering, and improving switching response**.
 Proper selection of this component enhances system performance and ensures reliable operation of MOSFETs and IGBTs in power electronics applications.
+- For DIP components can be used same **10Ω** and **1/4W (0.25W)** is the best choice and it will work properly.

 ---